MichalinaKa/MichalinaKa/README.md

 ### Hi there 👋

+I'm a creative frontend developer and aspiring web deigner.
+Currently, I work at WebCommitment where I'm a Web Developer and in INCO Academy where I'm working as .
+Feel free to ping me at any of my social media listed below 👇

 <!--
 **MichalinaKa/MichalinaKa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.